Do the following statements apply to you?

 POCA Tech is not like other acupuncture schools.
 If you think you're interested in POCA Tech, the first thing you need to do is to read this book.
 You will be REQUIRED to read this book before enrolling, but you should get a head start on the process and maybe save yourself some time with the application, in case it's not a good fit.
 If you don't like the book, you won't like the school.
 You can purchase a Kindle version here; paperback version is on the way.

-I’m looking for a career rather than a degree.
+I’m looking for a career -- a very specific career --- rather than a degree.

 If you attend POCA Tech, you will learn the same things that students learn at other acupuncture schools, but in a very different context.
 POCA Tech is a technical school which offers a Master’s level certificate rather than a Master’s degree.
 POCA Tech is not just a cheaper way to go to acupuncture school; it’s designed for people who want to do a very specific job in a very specific context.
 Starting with your first classes, you will receive training in the skills you need to be an effective community acupuncturist so that when you graduate you can hit the ground running, either as an employee or as a new clinic owner.